vikas9dev/AWS/docs/16-aws-storage-extras_combined.md

 **Access & Availability:**

-- Access from your on-premises infrastructure with a private connection.
+- Access from your on-premises infrastructure with a private connection (VPN or Direct Connect).
 - Can be configured to be Multi-AZ for high availability.
 - Data is backed up daily to Amazon S3 for disaster recovery.